MicrosoftDocs/sdk-api/sdk-api-src/content/winsock2/nf-winsock2-wsapoll.md

 </dl>
 </td>
 <td width="60%">
 An invalid parameter was passed.
-This error is returned if the [WSAPOLLFD](./ns-winsock2-wsapollfd.md) structures  pointed to by the <i>fdarray</i> parameter when requesting socket
+This error is returned if the <a href="/windows/win32/api/winsock2/ns-winsock2-wsapollfd">WSAPOLLFD</a> structures  pointed to by the <i>fdarray</i> parameter when requesting socket
                        status.
 This error is also returned if none of the sockets specified in the <b>fd</b> member of any of the <b>WSAPOLLFD</b> structures  pointed to by the <i>fdarray</i> parameter were valid.

 </td>